 At the same time, it uses the drums and drumming to jump off into discussions on music, inspiration, and life in general, and how they can help with your career.

-Interesting topics that this podcast covers includes ‘Does Social Media Help Your Music Career?’, ‘What winning a Grammy is Really Like,’ and ‘Should You Move to Nashville to Pursue Music?’
+Some interesting topics that this podcast covers include ‘Does Social Media Help Your Music Career?’, ‘What winning a Grammy is Really Like,’ and ‘Should You Move to Nashville to Pursue Music?’

 Podcasts can be a great resource for any drummer, whether a beginner or a more experienced musician.
-There are dozens of drumming podcasts available online that serve all your needs, however, these are a few that we thought were the most effective and educational as a way to both improve your skills and find inspiration for your career.
+Dozens of drumming podcasts available online serve all your needs, however, these are a few that I thought were the most effective and educational as a way to both improve your skills and find inspiration for your career.